edgar-wagimweri/pdsnd_sql/README.md

 ### Credits
 Special thanks to the Udacity classroom and mentors who provided guidance.
 Due credit also goes out to the various communities on Stack Overflow and Python Documentation.

+### Copyright
+Feel free to use these codes as you see fit.
+I only ask that you attribute my contribution
 # pdsnd_sql